cosmoscout/csp-fly-to-locations/README.md

 # Fly-To-Locations for CosmoScout VR

 A CosmoScout VR plugin which adds several quick travel targets to the sidebar.
+It supports shortcuts to celestial bodies and to specific geographic locations on those bodies.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration